Investment Treaty Arbitration in the Construction Sector

 Article 25(2) of the ICSID Convention.

 See Tokios Tokelés v.
-Ukraine, ICSID Case No. ARB/02/18, Decision on Jurisdiction, 29 April 2004, paragraph 69; Wena Hotels Limited v.
+Ukraine, ICSID Case No. ARB/02/18, Decision on Jurisdiction, 29 April 2004, Paragraph 69; Wena Hotels Limited v.
 Arab Republic of Egypt, ICSID Case No. ARB/98/4, Decision on Jurisdiction, 29 June 1999; KT Asia Investment Group B.V. v.
-Republic of Kazakhstan, ICSID Case No. ARB/09/8, Award, 17 October 2013, paragraph 222 (this case was dismissed on jurisdiction because the investor did not have a qualifying investment).
+Republic of Kazakhstan, ICSID Case No. ARB/09/8, Award, 17 October 2013, Paragraph 222 (this case was dismissed for want of jurisdiction because the investor did not have a qualifying investment).

 For example, the Netherlands–Kuwait BIT (2002).

-C. McLachlan QC, L. Shore and M. Weiniger QC, (2017) International Investment Arbitration, Substantive Principles, 2nd Edition, Oxford University Press, paragraph 5.198
+C McLachlan QC, L Shore and M Weiniger QC, International Investment Arbitration, Substantive Principles, 2nd Edition (2017) Oxford University Press, Paragraph 5.198

 Article 1 of the 2012 US Model Bilateral Investment Treaty.

 Fedax NV v.
 Republic of Venezuela (Jurisdiction) 5 ICSID Rep 183 (ICSID 1997).

 Salini Costruttori SpA and Italstrade SpA v.
 Kingdom of Morocco (Jurisdiction) 6 ICSID Rep 398 (ICSID 2001).